locusrobotics/catkin_virtualenv-release/README.md

   DESTINATION ${CATKIN_PACKAGE_SHARE_DESTINATION})
 ```

-If a catkin package exports dependencies in a `requirements.txt` file, any dependent catkin package that bundles a virtualenv (see below) will inherit those dependencies.

 ## Bundling virtualenv

 It's possible to bundle all of a catkin package's python requirements, as well as those of its catkin dependencies,